Pillar guide · 14 min read

 What percentage of missed calls can a voice AI recover?

-Across PerezCarreno & Coindreau deployments in auto repair, HVAC, dental, and professional services, clients typically recover 20–40% of previously missed calls within the first month.
+Across PerezCarreno & Coindreau deployments in auto repair, HVAC, dental, and professional services, clients typically recover 20 to 40% of previously missed calls within the first month.
 The exact number depends on call volume, the business's current answer rate, and caller patience with leaving voicemails.
 Highest recoveries are in after-hours and lunch-hour windows, where the alternative was voicemail or a dropped call.

 Is a voice AI receptionist HIPAA-compliant?